-Spitzer notes three different problematic constitutional interpretations that he claims arose as a result of poor scholarship: the idea of a constitutionally inherent lineitem veto, as suggested during the presidency of George H.W.
+Spitzer notes three different problematic constitutional interpretations that he claims arose as a result of poor scholarship: the idea of a constitutionally inherent lineitem veto, as suggested in the presidency of George H.W.
 Bush (Chapter 3), the strong unified executive theory claimed by George W. Bush following 9/11 (Chapter 4), and the "individual right" theory of the Second Amendment (Chapter 5).

 Each chapter follows the same basic pattern.
 Spitzer begins each by laying out what he considers a deeply erroneous constitutional argument that nevertheless received support in law review articles.
 He notes that the governmental actors involved relied upon faulty scholarship as support for their poor decisions.
-He then lays out, in great already been published."
-SPITZER, supra note at 56-57.
+He then lays out, in great detail, why he disagrees with the argument, usually relying on a battle over the historical record at the time of the Founders and/or case law.
+Spitzer then uses each of these examples to prove that poor law review scholarship has thus wrought serious harm upon the Constitution itself.